Vascular Wound Care Specialist in Los Angeles

 Obstructed blood flow is the unifying disease process in many vascular diseases, underpinning peripheral artery disease (PAD) in the arteries, chronic venous insufficiency wounds (CVI) in the veins, and a number of other localized vascular conditions like May-Thurner Syndrome and venous thromboembolism.
 Throughout the course of several years, these diseases disrupt blood flow to tissues, eventually damaging skin, muscles, and nerves due to lack of adequate blood supply.
 Over 8.5 million people in the US suffer from PAD and more than 6 million live with CVI [1,2].

-Your Partner in Vascular Wound Care & Treatment
+Vascular Wound Care & Treatment in Los Angeles

 Dr. Michael Lalezarian